Malleshaiah-Lab/scGRID/README.md

 ## Notes

-*This version is not a software release.
+*This version is not a software release.*
-Scripts are currently configured via in-file parameters rather than a CLI.
+*Scripts are currently configured via in-file parameters rather than a CLI.
 Full pipeline automation and argument parsing are in currently in development.*

+*The current version of scGRID is implemented and tested using Python 3.9.*